Welcome to SP! -

 Where to get PARKING PASSES:

-• SHELL GAS STATION: in Maple Falls, is on the right (heading East).
-They make good pretzels too. ---NO GASOLINE AVAILABLE BEYOND THIS POINT!!!--- no gas between Maple Falls and Deming (heading West).
+The Shell Gas Station in Maple Falls, is on the right (heading East).
+NO GASOLINE AVAILABLE BEYOND THIS POINT!!!
+There is no gasoline available between Maple Falls and Deming (heading West).

 400 36th St Bellingham.
 Take a left off exit 252 (WWU-Bill McDonald Parkway), another left, it's in the Haggen lot.